shri1984/study-images/Genetic_Database.md

 We know how the command line system works in a Linux OS from our previous practicals.
 We will utilise that knowledge here to run a local blast.
 We can get exactly same output (like one from web based) in this method.
 Only difference beyween web and command line based application of blast is local blast output lacks lacks graphical features.
 In the help dipsay of above command shos you what ****parameters**** one should use inroder to use ***blastn***. ***Parameters*** (also called command line arguments) in a command line application are instructions: specify information that the command needs in order to run. example ls is command name and -a flag (parameter), if you use this -a along with 'ls' then it lists the files within that folder.

-Befoew we running script, try to see the conent of the fasta file you are trying to run as query.
+Before we running script, try to see the conent of the fasta file you are trying to run as query.

 We will write the blastn script together (NB! there are spaces between the different parameters)